W3SS/DesignPatternsInCSharp/solid/DependencyInversionPrinciple.md

 * **High level parts of the system should not depend on low level parts of the system.
 Instead, both should depend on abstractions**
 * **Abstractions should not depend on details.
 Details should depend on abstractions**

-Say that we have an *enum Relationship* and a *Class Person* that corresponds to our High Level
+Say that we have an *enum Relationship* and a *Class Person* that corresponds to our *High Level Parts*
 ```csharp
 public enum Relationship
 {